Athlete’s foot

 What is athlete’s foot?

 Athlete’s foot (tinea pedis) can redden or crack the skin and cause itchiness.
-The fungus often sets in between the little toe and the toe next to it and can be effectively treated with creams from a pharmacy.
+The fungus often sets in between the toes.
+Athlete’s foot can be effectively treated with over-the-counter creams, gels or sprays.
 Keeping the feet dry can prevent athlete’s foot.

 What are the signs of athlete’s foot?

-Athlete’s foot particularly flourishes between the toes.
+Athlete’s foot particularly flourishes between the baby toe and the toe next to it.
+The fungus can cause reddening and cracking of the skin.
 Typical symptoms include the skin there becoming itchy and flaky.
 It also turns white in color and feels thicker or swollen.

 What causes athlete’s foot?

-Athlete’s foot is most commonly caused by skin fungi.
+Athlete’s foot is most commonly caused by skin fungi (dermatophytes).
 These search out cracks or injured areas of the skin, for example, and penetrate the top skin layer.

-Important: Skin fungi like warm, moist environments as these allow them to spread.
+Important: Skin fungi like warm, moist environments, as these allow them to spread.
 The fungal spores are transmitted by direct skin contact or flakes of skin.
-This occurs if bare skin touches infected flakes, for example in communal showers or the swimming pool.
+This occurs if bare skin touches infected flakes, for example, in communal showers or at the swimming pool.

 The risk of athlete’s foot can be increased by: